florae123/taxi-simulator-lab/README.md

 4. Press **Deploy** in the right upper corner of the Node-RED Editor page.

 ---
-## 2.3 Configure the Watson IoT inside the Node-RED "Taxi-Simulation" Tab
+## 2.3 Configure the Watson IoT inside the Node-RED "Configure-TaxiSimulation" Tab
-Inside the **Taxi-Simulation** tab you have following functionality:
+Inside the **Configure-TaxiSimulation** tab you have following functionality:

 1. With the taxi-simulator you can create different Taxi devices inside the Watson IoT Platform.
 2. You can choose the number of taxis you want to create.